netdata/netdata/daemon/config/README.md

 ### [plugins] section options

 In this section you will see be a boolean (`yes`/`no`) option for each plugin (e.g. tc, cgroups, apps, proc etc.).
-Note that the configuration options in this section for the orchestrator plugins `python.d`, `charts.d` and `node.d` control **all the modules** written for that orchestrator.
+Note that the configuration options in this section for the orchestrator plugins `python.d` and  `charts.d` control **all the modules** written for that orchestrator.
 For instance, setting `python.d = no` means that all Python modules under `collectors/python.d.plugin` will be disabled.

 Additionally, there will be the following options: